 - To recruit employees (both locals and foreigners are allowed) according to the provisions of Vietnam’s Law

 - To open accounts at a licensed bank in Vietnam in foreign currency or foreign currency-based Vietnam dong; to be allowed to use those accounts solely for business operations

-- To have seals with their names on according to the provisions of Vietnam Law
+- To have seals with their names on them according to the provisions of Vietnam Law

 - And other rights as per the law

-A RO main purpose is to conduct research on the Vietnam market and to support its parent company overseas.
-So, under the Law of Vietnam, these following activities are allowed:
+A RO’s main purpose is to conduct research on the Vietnam market and to support its parent company overseas.
+So, under the Law of Vietnam, the following activities are allowed: